FGM-SDU/Pipeline-bulk-RNA-seq_ucloud/Rmarkdown/Pipeline_Bulk_RNA-seq_postalignment.md

 # Usage

-1. Clone Repository and copy the script to your Scripts folder

-        git clone <repository-url>
-        cd <repository-directory>

-2. Modify SLURM Parameters (Optional): Open the script (**pe_postalign_RNA-seq_multigenome.sh**) and modify SLURM parameters at the beginning of the file, such as account, output file, email notifications, nodes, memory, CPU cores, and runtime.
+1. Modify SLURM Parameters (Optional): Open the script (**pe_postalign_RNA-seq_multigenome.sh**) and modify SLURM parameters at the beginning of the file, such as account, output file, email notifications, nodes, memory, CPU cores, and runtime.
     Alternatively, you can modify these parameters on-the-fly when executing the script.

-3. On UCloud, start a **Terminal Ubuntu** run:
+2. On UCloud, start a **Terminal Ubuntu** run:

     - Enable **Slurm cluster**
     - To process several samples consider requesting nodes \> 1